Podiatric Medicine and Surgery - Program Information

-The Einstein Medical Center’s Podiatric Medicine and Surgery Residency Program offers residents a diverse program that only a training program in an academic institution such as Albert Einstein can provide.
-The program offers teaching in Podiatric medicine and surgery by a staff of board certified physicians from the Einstein healthcare network.
+The Einstein Healthcare Network’s Podiatric Medicine and Surgery Residency Program offers residents a diverse program that only a training program in an academic institution such as Einstein's can provide.
+The program offers teaching in Podiatric medicine and surgery by a staff of board-certified physicians from the Einstein Healthcare Network.
 The diverse non-podiatric rotations include general, vascular, trauma and orthopedic surgery, wound care, hyperbarics, infectious disease, rheumatology, internal medicine, imaging, pathology, anesthesia, and PM&R gait evaluation center.
-Dedicated research time is included with research methodology curriculum and attending physician mentoring for research projects.
+Dedicated research is supported with a research methodology curriculum taught by our research educator and attending physician mentoring for research projects.

-The program has been reconfigured into a 36 month podiatric medicine and surgery curriculum with reconstructive rearfoot and ankle designation based on the standards set by the Council on Podiatric Medical Education.
-This change allows the residents to take advantage of elective non-podiatric rotations and to utilize educational tools at their disposal such as the simulation center, and research access in the extensive medical library.
+The program is a 36-month podiatric medicine and surgery curriculum with reconstructive rearfoot and ankle designation based on the standards set by the Council on Podiatric Medical Education.
+This allows the residents to take advantage of and to utilize educational tools such as the simulation center, and research access in the extensive medical library.